Articles About Seasons (44)

 The Ethiopian Calendar

-The Ethiopian calendar is quite similar to the Julian calendar, which was the predecessor to the Gregorian calendar most countries use today.
+The Ethiopian calendar is similar to the Julian calendar.

 Earth Is Tilted